SoappGuy/nure_tools_py/README.md

 > **Warning**
 > The library is still under development.
 I will be happy to receive any feedback, and you can feel free to improve my code

-> Simple pyton library for nure-dev API
+> Simple pyton library for nure-cist API

 > You can also check out [NodeJS library](https://github.com/OneLiL05/nurekit) made by OneLil05